bitrise-io/codesigndoc/README.md

 create your archive. **All of the listed certificates & provisioning profiles have to be available to create an archive of your project** with your current code signing settings.

+## Troubleshooting the UITest scanner
+If the UITest scanner cannot find the desired scheme, follow these steps:

+1. Make sure your scheme is valid for running a UITest.
+     - It has to contain a UITest target that is enabled to run.

+2. Refresh your project settings:
+     - Select the Generic iOS Device target for your scheme in Xcode.
+     - Clean your project: ⌘ Cmd + ↑ Shift + K.
+     - Run a build for testing: ⌘ Cmd + ↑ Shift + U.
+     - Run codesigndoc again.

 ## Development